 Metrans also pursues an approach of innovative sustainability with its locomotives.
 It was the first company in the world to test this environmentally friendly hybrid technology on shunting.
 Depending on the assignment, they can run on battery power for between 50 and 70 percent of the time they are in operation.
 This can reduce fuel consumption and cut CO2 emissions by up to 50 percent.
 Nitrogen dioxide emissions can be as much as 70 percent lower.

 Metrans is thus ideally positioned for the future.
 Further investments in the fleet's sustainability, the network and the company’s digitalisation strategy will ensure that the company overcomes the challenges facing seaport-hinterland transportation.
-Chairwoman of HHLA’s Executive Board, Angela Titzrath, praised what the company has achieved to date when the figures for the first quarter were presented: “Our rail subsidiary Metrans once again made an outstanding contribution to the positive course of business in the first quarter of 2021.
-30 years after its inception, Metrans has every reason to be proud of what it has achieved.”
+Chairwoman of HHLA’s Executive Board, Angela Titzrath, praised what the company: “Our rail subsidiary Metrans is making an outstanding contribution to the positive course of business.
+Metrans has every reason to be proud of what it has achieved.”